Overview

 - Apply grief models to pet loss contexts.

-- Facilitate pet loss support groups and individual support sessions.
+- Facilitate pet loss support groups.

 - Recognize disenfranchised grief and validate emotional experiences.